andrew-oxenburgh/express-auth0-socketio/README.md

 # Instructions:

-You will need an [auth0](https://auth0.com/) account, and you will need to make the cxredentials available to the app.
+You will need an [auth0](https://auth0.com/) account, and you will need to make the credentials available to the app.

 From that you will need the following: